-The study found that when the test was given to its participants from over 45 different events, the average score for the SAGE was 17.8%.
-71.6% of the people that took the test had normal cognition, 10.4% had mild cognitive impairment and 18% had dementia.
+The study found that when the test was given to its participants from over 45 different events:

-Have you heard about the SAGE exam?
-Do you think it is a valuable tool in the early diagnosis of Alzheimer’s?
-Share your thoughts with us in the comments below.
+Do you think SAGE is a valuable tool in the early diagnosis of Alzheimer’s?
+We’d like to hear your thoughts in the comments below.

 - Brain-Boosting App May Detect Alzheimer’s